jrmedina/mod1-c2c-practice/README.md

 npm test src/tamagotchi-test.js
 ```

 Familiarize yourself with the existing code.
+Start with the `tamagotchi` tests
-Then, start passing the `trainer` tests:
+THEN, move to the `trainer` tests

 ```
 npm test src/trainer-test.js